 Let me share a story that takes me back to my college days when I was working as a waiter.

-I wouldn’t recommend to you now.
+If I had to start again, I wouldn’t do it.
 There are smarter ways to earn 10€ today.

 It didn't matter how much work I got done or how well I did it.
 I received the same hourly rate.

 In essence, I had very little leverage.
 I was trading my time for money, a common scenario for many architects.

 Leverage is the concept of doing less while achieving more.